CheesyModz/CheesyModz.github.io/README.md

 # Want to view my website?
 https://cheesymodz.github.io/ <- link to my website

-For fun website that contains videos, images, gifs, animations, emojis, discord bot commands, and games
+For fun website that contains videos, images, gifs, animations, emojis, discord bot commands, games, characters rating, and courses ratings

 More to come in the future